viveknathani/viveknathani.github.io/src/static/markdown/MATH.md

 I also started a math club - [teachyourselfmath.app/club](https://teachyourselfmath.app/club).

-I have now picked up Linear Algebra - trying to make some deep sense of it and go beyond the elementary understanding of vectors, matrices, and determinants.
+For about a month, I spent time learning linear algebra.
+I watched some lectures by Gilbert Strang, also watched 3b1b's Essence Of Linear Algebra playlist.
+I just got bored.
+Despite the great efforts of the creators, I just couldn't get into it.
+Maybe, I'll give it another shot in the future.